-Members of the JLKCMO founded the Crippled Children’s Nursery, known now as the Children’s Therapeutic Learning Center.
+Members of the JLKCMO founded the Crippled Children’s Nursery, which became Children’s TLC, and known now as Ability KC.
 We have also provided funds for the Emerging Language and Library Room to help set the stage for a love of learning.

 The Ronald McDonald Houses

 The League donated more than $50,000 to help open Kansas City’s original house in 1987.
 As part of our 100th Anniversary celebration in 2014, more than 200 volunteers turned out to work on the pair of existing houses.
 We then donated $25,000 to help complete the third and newest residence, Wylie House.

 The League and Delta Gamma sorority started CCVI in the 1950s.
 The JLKCMO has provided over $200,000 and many volunteers through the years since.

 University of Missouri-Kansas City

 The League has donated nearly $30,000 to various family studies programs.
 Late League member Martha Jane Starr also endowed a graduate assistance fund in the JLKCMO name to commemorate our 80th anniversary.